 Apart from eating sugary delights and especially in order to get them, people dress up.
 The ancient traditions of wearing animal heads and furs have slightly changed.
 Even though some people still enjoy wearing animal costumes, these tend to not be made of real fur or dead parts of animals.
 The range of costumes is very wide and you might just bump into Spiderman, a mouse, a zombie and a princess in the same street.
 There are also celebrations for adults in the form of parties.

-In many Spanish-speaking countries Dia de los Muertos on 2 November is commemorated with a three day long celebration, starting on 31 October.
+In many Spanish-speaking countries Dia de los Muertos on 2 November is commemorated with a three-day-long celebration, starting on 31 October.
 Comparably to the Pagan beliefs that the ghost of the dead would return during this transition from summer to winter, the dead are honoured because it is believed that they return to their earthly homes on the Day of the Dead.
-Read more about the origins, the celebrations and additional information here in our blog post on the topic.

 As mentioned above, the day is still celebrated in Ireland.
 The Irish have greatly contributed to the popularity of this spooky day and night of celebrations in the United States due to a huge wave of immigrants in the second half of the 19th century.
 Today, Halloween, derived from the longer form of All Hallow’s Eve, is a national holiday in Ireland.
 You will see many bonfires and fireworks.
 Even though fireworks are illegal in the Republic of Ireland, you will still see many that made their way through Northern Ireland into the South.